 Log organization and management

 With Archil, you don’t need traditional log rotation because logs are automatically offloaded to S3, where there’s infinite capacity.
-The application configuration examples above already demonstrate time-based file creation for chronological organization.
+The standardized logging approach implements automatic minute-based rotation across all languages, creating new log files every minute with the consistent naming pattern service_YYYYMMDDTHH_MM_00Z.log for natural chronological organization while maintaining optimal query performance.

 S3 lifecycle management